Join Springfield City Club Programs

 Secretary

 Len Goodwin operates a consulting practice supporting local governments.
-Before that, he served as Director of Development and Public Works for the City of Springfield, and worked in the City of New York for City University of New York, The City of New York Office of Municipal Labor Relations, and the New York State Financial Control Board, where he was First Deputy Director and General Counsel.
+Before that, he served as Director of Development and Public Works for the City of Springfield and worked in the City of New York for City University of New York, The City of New York Office of Municipal Labor Relations, and the New York State Financial Control Board, where he was First Deputy Director and General Counsel.
 Len holds a bachelor’s degree in Political Science from the University of California, a J.D. from St. John’s University and a Masters in labor law from New York University.
-He is an inactive member of the Oregon Bar and a number of professional Organizations, as well as serving on the League of Oregon Cities Cable TV and Telecommunications Committee and the General Government Committee, the Veneta Planning Commission and the Veneta Economic Development Committee.
+He is an inactive member of the Oregon Bar.
+He is the chair of the, the Veneta Planning Commission and a member of the Veneta Economic Development Committee.

 Nick Nelson